 From 1930 to the 1990s, the incidence of gastric cancer declined from about 38 cases per 100,000 to about 6 cases per 100,000.
-In 2013 the NCI estimated there would be 21,600 new cases of gastric cancer in the U.S. and approx. 11,000 deaths from this disease.
+In 2019 the NCI estimated that approx. 27,500 people would be diagnosed with stomach cancer, and that more than 11,000 would die of the disease.
 Worldwide, nearly one million patients with gastric cancer come to medical attention each year.

 More than 75% of gastric cancers are linked to chronic infection of the gastric mucosa by the bacterium Helicobacter pylori.
 Other suggested causes include a diet rich in pickled or smoked foods, familial inheritance, and a history of gastric surgery.

 Malnutrition occurs as a result of impaired eating, the metabolic demands of the growing tumor, or obstruction of the GI tract.
 Iron-deficiency anemia results as the tumor causes ulceration and bleeding.
 The tumor can interfere with the production of the intrinsic factor needed for vitamin B12 absorption, resulting in pernicious anemia.
 As the cancer spreads to regional lymph nodes and nearby structures and metastasizes to other structures, related complications occur.